ingwinlu/www.heroicdebugging.biz/content/misc/14_still_on.md

     * update ci/cd pipelines
     * build with current pelican, drop py2 support
     * plugins (pip) installable (as this is the new pelican default)
+* theme
-* Cleanup or even replace the theme, its an old bootstrap version, no stripped css, slow and a bit clunky
+    * Cleanup or even replace the theme as it's based on an old bootstrap version, no stripped css, slow and a bit clunky
+    * integrations like shares do not work reliable anymore
+    * i want something slim that is not depending on third party staying the same

 Let's see how long it will take me, preferably less then 3 years this time.